networknext/next/docs/setup_dev_environment.md

 Disconnect from the OpenVPN client.

 Run `next ping` again.
-The command should time out and not receive a pong.
-The network next REST API is only accessible from your VPN.
+The command should time out and not display a pong. _The network next REST API is only accessible from your VPN._

 9. Verify portal is up and operating correctly.

 _todo: once the portal is ready_

-This command will ping the network